 By default, the online payment processing for any approved merchant’s online store is disabled.
 To enable the store the merchant needs to log in his Business Account, to go to the Online / Online stores menu and to click on the button “Enable” beside the particular online store.

 The merchant could use the “Enable/ Disable” functionality at any convenient time.

 This myPOS feature aims to further increase the security level of the merchant’s account, protecting it from unauthorized request attempts.

 The merchant must specify at least one URL from which request to the myPOS Checkout API will be made.

 All requests from any other URLs will be denied.
 The merchant could add new URLs at any time, however, all new URLs will be reviewed and approved first.

 Signature And Public/Private Key Pairs

-For signing process, both myPOS Checkout API and the merchant generate public/private key pairs and exchange the public certificate.
-Key pairs are generated using RSA algorithm.
+For the signing process, both myPOS Checkout API and the merchant generate public/private key pairs and exchange the public certificate.
+Key pairs are generated using the RSA algorithm.
 The certificates must be PEM-encoded PKCS7 file.
-Every of the parties are using the private key to sign the message and the opposite side authenticate the sender with corresponding public certificate.
+Each of the parties is using the private key to sign the message and the opposite side authenticate the sender with a corresponding public certificate.

 The online store public certificate can be changed at any time from the Online / Online stores / Keys menu.